stepleton/cameo/aphid/README.md

 3 February 2021: Automatic firmware loading on startup and the addition of a device tree overlay dramatically reduce boot times, making it feasible to install Cameo/Aphid inside a Lisa 2/10.
+(Tom Stepleton)

+6 February 2021: 10 MB ProFile emulation and support for arbitrarily-sized drive images.
+(Tom Stepleton)